Some people walk the beaten path, while other need challenges.

 The island is located near the shores of Naples and is famous mostly for being cursed.
 Still, nobody can deny that the thin stone bridge, connecting the two sections of the island, is impressive.

 At the heart of this charming town, by the shores of the Naniglio Grande Canal, you ll find a corner, where time has stopped its course long ago.
 This is Vicolo dei Lavandai, meaning “The Alley of Washers” – even today you can find an archaic washing machine here.

 The Bell Tower of Curon Venosta

 This odd bell tower rises above the water… with no church attached to it.
 The reason is that in 1950 the city of Curon Venosta was submerged in a man-made lake, called Lago di Resia (Reschensee in German).
 During the winter, the lake freezes over and you can walk to the bell tower.
 Curon Venosta is located in the North of Italy, near the borders with Switzerland and Austria.

 Garden of Ninfa

 About 80 km outside of Rome, you will find a true gem – gardens with water canals, medieval ruins covered in roses, exotic greenery.
 You can visit between April and November.
 More information can be found here.

-If you ll be visiting Venice, don’t forget to drop by the most colorful island in the lagoon – Burano, often skipped for other locations in Venice.
+If you ll be visiting Venice, don’t forget to drop by the most colorful island in the lagoon – Burano, often skipped for other locations in Venice (maybe because of romance).